azvoleff/wrspathrowData/README.md

 Note that as `wrspathrowData` contains the full WRS-1 and WRS-2 polygon datasets, the package is quite large (over 26MB when installed).
-To install the package from github, first installt the `devtools` package. `wrspathrowData` can then be installed R by entering
+To install the package from github, first install the `devtools` package. `wrspathrowData` can then be installed by entering

 ```R
 install_github('wrspathrowData', username='azvoleff')